Analysis | Where voting stands, 6 days from Election Day

 Black turnout lags a bit

-Another area in which the numbers could perhaps be better for Democrats is when it comes to early turnout among Black voters.
+Another area in which the numbers could perhaps be better for Democrats is early turnout among Black voters.

-In Georgia, they currently comprise about 29 percent of the early vote, compared to 32 percent of the final total vote in 2016 and nearly 34 percent in 2018, when a Black Democrat, Stacey Abrams, nearly won the state’s governor’s race.
+In Georgia, they currently comprise about 29 percent of the early vote, compared with 32 percent of the final total vote in 2016 and nearly 34 percent in 2018, when a Black Democrat, Stacey Abrams, nearly won the state’s gubernatorial race.

 In North Carolina, they currently comprise 20 percent of the early vote, while they were 23 percent of the electorate in 2016.

 Part of this may simply be because Black voters are less likely to vote early, and the deficits could be made up on Election Day.
-But in North Carolina, for instance, the 20 percent share of Black voters in the early vote is currently shy of their 22 percent share in the 2018 early vote.
+But in North Carolina, for instance, the 20 percent share of Black voters in the early vote is shy of their 22 percent share in the 2018 early vote.

-It’s also important to note that while Black voters may lag as a percentage of the total early voters, their raw numbers are rising just like most everyone else — and in some cases, by a huge amount.
+It’s also important to note that while Black voters may lag as a percentage of the total early voters, their raw numbers are rising just like most everyone else — and, in some cases, by a huge amount.
 As TargetSmart CEO Tom Bonier notes, for instance, more Black seniors have already voted in Texas than have voted in any election in the state’s history.

 The most encouraging sign for Democrats

-As we’ve noted, given early votes could just be ballots that would ultimately have been cast on Election Day anyway, it’s difficult to extrapolate too much when it comes to what it will ultimately mean.
+As we’ve noted, given that the early votes could just be ballots that would ultimately have been cast on Election Day anyway, it’s difficult to extrapolate too much when it comes to what it will ultimately mean.

-But one way in which it can be instructive is when it comes not to the overall partisan totals, but when it comes to voters who didn’t previously vote.
-Adding friendly voters to the electorate is a key aim for any campaign, and given 2020 is likely to see record overall turnout, looking at precisely who is being added to the process can be telling.
+But one way in which it can be instructive is when it comes not to the overall partisan totals, but to voters who didn’t previously vote.
+Adding friendly voters to the electorate is a key aim for any campaign, and given that 2020 is likely to see record overall turnout, looking at precisely who is being added to the process can be telling.

 This is an especially encouraging sign for Democrats.
 According to Bonier, more than 15 million people who didn’t vote in 2016 cast ballots early in 2020, as of Tuesday, and Democrats’ lead among those voters is twice as big as with early voters who did cast ballots in 2016.
 It’s 11.7 percent in Florida, 10.4 percent in Arizona and 22.7 percent in Iowa.

-Similarly, as of Monday, approximately 188,000 Michigan voters who didn’t vote in 2016 had cast early ballots, and they leaned about 14 points more Democratic than the state as a whole.
+Similarly, as of Monday, about 188,000 Michigan voters who didn’t vote in 2016 had cast early ballots, and they leaned about 14 points more Democratic than the state as a whole.

 Data from the Democratic research firm Hawkfish has shown a similar trend among new voters, as Politico detailed last week.